Save to List My Reading List

 The period of duration of the corporation is perpetual.

-Nonprofit Articles of Incorporation, Mission Statement & Actual Purpose
+Nonprofit Articles of Incorporation: Mission Statement & Actual Purpose

 Here you state your actual purpose of the organization.
 Include enough information to get the point across but be vague enough to allow yourself some wiggle room for expansion without making amendments to the articles of incorporation.